simonheimlicher/hugo-claris-demo/content/components/lede-initial.md

 On a page that begins with at least `typography.plainParagraphsMin`={{< param typography.PlainParagraphsMin >}} regular paragraphs, the first paragraph is displayed as a lede.
 If the second pararaph is at least `typography.initialParaMinLength`={{< param typography.InitialParaMinLength >}} characters long, it will start with a large initial.

-This can also be accomplished by wrapping the any two paragraphs in the `lede-initial` shortcode.
+This can also be accomplished by wrapping any two paragraphs in the `lede-initial` shortcode.
 The shortcode renders the lede independently of the number of paragraphs.
 If there is a second paragraph, it renders the large initial independently of its length.

 ```markdown
 {{</* lede-initial */>}}